Gas in the Digestive Tract

 • Abdominal X-ray.
 An X-ray machine sends a beam of radiation through the abdomen.
 The image is recorded on special film or a computer.

 • Food diary.
-You may be asked to keep a diary of what you eat and drink for a certain time period.
-You may also need to count the number of times you pass gas during the day.
+You may be asked to keep a diary of what you eat and drink for a certain time period and record your symptoms.

 • Upper GI (gastrointestinal) series or barium swallow.
-If you have chronic belching, you are swallowing too much air.
+If you have chronic belching, you may be swallowing too much air.
+If your provider is concerned about other reasons for your symptoms, you may need testing.
 This test checks the organs at the top of your digestive system.
 It checks the esophagus, stomach, and the first part of the small intestine (duodenum).
 You will swallow a metallic fluid called barium.
 Barium coats the organs so that they can be seen on an X-ray.

 • Blood test.
 Depending on your symptoms, a blood test for celiac disease may be done.